sbose78/my_vimeo_scrape/README.md

 In brief :

+    i.
 Scrape out each link starting from vimeo.com and save it to the local MySQL database 		 table called "LINK"

+    ii.
 Choose an unvisited link from the table "LINK" and scrape out all the links.
 Recognise 		   using the algorithm if the page is a user page.

+    iii.
 If yes, then save the user data into the "USER" table and proceed with the next 			unvisited link from the LINK table.

+    iv.
 Continue the above steps till 5000+ user profiles have been scraped.

+    v.
 Write the Django appliction with a REST-style request handler for requesting user info for all matching user names ( and sub-strings ).
 Place the function in views.py and update the urls.py

+    vi.
 Write the HTML+ CSS + Javascript web page where the user has an option to query by user  name ( full or partial ) and place it under wsgi/openshift/templates/home/

+    viii.
 The request is made by an AJAX call and the response is parsed and shown in the web-page.
 The results are stored for re-presentation of the same data conditionally by filters.